-The City of Moore has contacted the Oklahoma State Department of Health Lead PPPE and the State has provided the City with 2019 numbers.
-A total of 53,172 children in the State of Oklahoma were tested and 1,379 of those children lived in Moore.
-Nine children from Moore had elevated blood lead levels.
-This number did not change from 2018.
-The total amount of children for the state of Oklahoma who had elevated blood lead levels was 655, which is a decrease from 2018.
+The City of Moore has contacted the Oklahoma State Department of Health Division of Surveillance and Informatics and the State has provided the City with 2021 numbers.
+A total of 49,988 children in the State of Oklahoma were tested and 927 of those children lived in Moore.
+Less than six children from Moore had elevated blood lead levels.
+The total amount of children for the state of Oklahoma who had elevated blood lead levels was 444.
+Both of these numbers have decreased from 2020.
 The Health Department explained that elevated blood lead levels do not necessarily indicate lead based paint hazards.
 There are many non-traditional sources of lead exposure which may have contributed to the elevated blood lead levels.
-The Health Department does not collect information on previous residences, so they cannot specifically say the lead exposure happened while the children lived in Moore.
+The Health Department does not collect information on previous residences, so they can not specifically say the lead exposure happened while the children lived in Moore.
 The City of Moore follows all federal and state regulations regarding lead based paint.
-However, due to the small amount of annual funding, the City of Moore does not administer a housing rehabilitation program in Moore.
+However, due to the small amount of annual funding, the City of Moore does not currently administer a housing rehabilitation program in Moore.